MA in International Relations (1 year)

 • Introductory Sessions to International Relations

-The purpose of the latter course – offered to incoming MA students – is to serve as an introduction to the main theories, debates, and concepts in international relations.
+The purpose of the latter course – offered to incoming IR MA students – is to serve as an introduction to the main theories, debates, and concepts in international relations.
 It is a course that aims to provide the foundations needed for students of various disciplinary backgrounds to effectively engage in the classes they will attend during their studies at CEU.

-Fall term (for both tracks)
+Fall term

-In addition to mandatory courses, students must register for a minimum of 10 US credits elective courses for the Fall Term:
+In addition to mandatory courses students must register for the Fall Term

 Global Order and Politics (GOP)